-This type of information includes all kinds of data (e.g. numerical and visual) that were collected during a research to be further examined.
+This type of information includes all kinds of data (e.g. numerical and visual) that were collected during research to be further examined.
 Dissemination of these data complies with the Open Research Data Pilot and currently is included by default in the grant agreement.
 However, considering that not all data can be shared, the commission follows the “as open as possible, as closed as necessary” approach, thus allowing opting out either prior signing or retroactively upon legitimate reasons.
-Among these are potential commercial implementation of the data, security issues and protection of personal data considerations.
+Among these is potential commercial implementation of the data, security issues and protection of personal data considerations.

 On that note, “Co-fund” and “Prizes” instruments, “ERA-Nets” and “ERC proof of concept” are not included in the pilot due to incompatibility in terms of research data sharing.

 Similar to scientific publications, Open Access to research data is satisfied through two steps:

 - Step one: Deposition in designated research data online archives.
 (When choosing an archive, you may refer to the following listings of optional repositories: Registry of Research Data Repositories and Databib)